dandrews14/gymRL/README.md

-# An attempt at solving all of OpenAI's Gym environments using RL
+# An attempt at solving all of OpenAI's Gym environments using Reinforcement Learning

 Algorithms used:
 - [SARSA/Q-learning](https://www.cse.unsw.edu.au/~cs9417ml/RL1/algorithms.html)